Below is a list of common terms you might encounter when localizing or using Transifex.

 Resource

 Resources are the content you’re translating along with their corresponding translations.
 Let’s say you’re translating the file my_file.po.
-That file together with the translated versions – my_file_fr.po and my_file_es.po would form a single resource.
+That file and the translated versions – my_file_fr.po and my_file_es.po would form a single resource.

 Source Language

 The source language is the language you are translating from.
-To put it another way: your source language is the language your app or website is originally written in.
+Put another way: your source language is the language your app or website is originally written in.

 String

 A string is a sequence of characters.
 A string can be a word, phrase, or sentence.
-It can contain numbers as well as variables, and even HTML tags.
+It can contain numbers, variables, and even HTML tags.
 “Save settings” and “Please look at %(url)s for more detail.” are both examples of strings.

 Style Guide

-A style guide is a set of instructions provided to translators explaining what kind of capitalization, words, tone, etc. should be used when translating.
+A style guide is a set of instructions for translators explaining what kind of capitalization, words, tone, etc., should be used when translating.
 It’s vital to keeping your brand consistent across languages.

 Target Language